WordPress/gutenberg/docs/contributors/code/e2e/overusing-snapshots.md

 }
 ```

-The assertions are more readable and explicit.
+These assertions are more readable and explicit.
 You can add additional assertions or split existing ones into multiple ones to highlight their importance.
 Whether to keep the comments is up to you, but it's usually fine to omit them when the code is already readable without them.

 ## Snapshot variants